RetroArch PS2 Set Up Guide

 RetroArch PCSX2 Load Game

-Your emulated PS2 will now kick in to life and the game will boot.
+Your emulated PS2 will now kick to life and the game will boot.

 RetroArch PCSX2 R-Type Final

-Now to try to work your way through that PS2 library of several thousand games!
+So, that is how RetroArch PS2 emulation is made possible using the LRPS2 core.
+Now try to work your way through that PS2 library of several thousand games!

 If you have a well-equipped system with a powerful GPU, then you should be able to upscale your PS2 games, all the way up to 5K resolution if required!